d2snc/d2snc.github.io/_pages/about.md

   - /about.html
 ---

-I am a Mechatronics Engineer currently working with Autonomous Ships at the Naval Systems Analysis Center of the Brazilian Navy.
+I am a Mechatronics Engineer, having graduated from the University of São Paulo (USP), where I was awarded the prize for the best final paper of the course.
+I am currently working with Autonomous Ships at the Naval Systems Analysis Center of the Brazilian Navy.
 I also hold the rank of First Lieutenant in the Brazilian Navy, having graduated from the Naval Academy with a degree in Electronics.
 My career blends advanced engineering and naval operations, driven by a passion for innovation and technology in the maritime domain.
 My expertise lies in the development and analysis of autonomous maritime systems, ensuring the seamless integration of cutting-edge technology in naval applications.
 My professional journey is marked by a commitment to excellence and a dedication to advancing naval capabilities through technological innovation.

 A data-driven personal website
 ======